bartificer/programming-by-stealth/docs/pbs56.md

 ### Responsive/Fluid Images

-A responsive image is one that shrinks so it’s width is never wider than its containing block.
+A responsive image is one that shrinks so its width is never wider than its containing block.
 Note that the aspect ratio will be preserved, and that an image that’s too small to fill the container’s width won’t get stretched — responsive images shrink, they do not stretch!

 To mark an image as responsive, simply give it the class `img-fluid`.

 To see this in action, let’s add the class `img-fluid` to the first image that appears in the dummy page (the one of the posters with the ID `fig1`).
-Notice that while your viewport is larger than the width of the image it’s displayed in the normal way.
-Now, shrink your viewport by shrinking the width of your browser window, watch the image scale so it never overflows the page!
+Notice that, while your viewport is larger than the width of the image, it’s displayed in the normal way.
+Now, shrink your viewport by shrinking the width of your browser window and watch the image scale so it never overflows the page!

 ### Figures